top of page

 Study Two

-Interestingly, in a second area of this study by Boeckh-Behrens & Buskies (2000), the EMG was used to measure activation of the different regions of the chest muscle with the bench set up at different inclines.
+Interestingly, in a second area of this study by Boeckh-Behrens and Buskies (2000), the EMG was used to measure the activation of different regions of the chest muscle with the bench set up at various inclines.
 The results show that the Inverse (decline) bench press at -15 degrees is the most effective exercise for the pectoralis major.

 Pectoral Exercise EMG Results - Boeckh-Behrens & Buskies.
 (2000)